Hatching duck eggs and raising ducklings are a little more challenging that hatching chicken eggs. These best practices will improve your hatch rates.

 Candle the eggs at the end of week 1 and again at the end of week 3.

-Unfertilized eggs and dead embryos will cause bacterial bloom in the incubator, weakening the growing, live, embryos.
+Unfertilized eggs and dead embryos will cause a bacterial bloom in the incubator, weakening the growing, live, embryos.
 It’s important to remove any dead embryos or unfertilized eggs that you find on candling.

 Place the incubator on a sturdy table on an inside wall, away from direct sunlight or any heat source.